raymondji/commitstack/README.md

 ╭──────────────────────────────────────────────────╮
 │                                                  │
 │ So far everything we've done has been normal     │
 │ Git.
-Let's see what commitstack can do for us    │
+Let's see what Commitstack can do for us    │
 │ already.                                         │
 │                                                  │
 │ Our current stack has two branches in it, which  │